 Another Phase 2 trial (NCT03290274) is currently recruiting Alzheimer’s patients at the Hospital San Carlos in Madrid, Spain, for a study of DBS.
 DBS will be applied to the fornix in three patients.
 In another three patients, DBS will be used to stimulate a different brain region, the basal nucleus of Meynert.
 The study will evaluate the safety of DBS and its impact on Alzheimer’s disease progression.

-Xuanwu Hospital in Beijing, China, is also recruiting Alzheimer’s patients for a Phase 2 clinical trial (NCT03352739) of DBS of the fornix or the basal nucleus of Meynert.
-DBS devices will be implanted in all participants; in some, the device will be turned on and in others, it will remain off.
+Xuanwu Hospital in Beijing, China, is also recruiting Alzheimer’s patients for a Phase 2 clinical trial (NCT03352739 nicknamed FANTASIA) of DBS of the fornix or the basal nucleus of Meynert.
+DBS devices will be implanted in most of the participants; in some, the device will be turned on (experimental group), in others, it will remain off (sham group).
+There will also be a control group that will not receive surgery but will just take donepezil for the duration of the study.

 The study will look at participants’ performance on cognitive tests, volume of the hippocampus as assessed by magnetic resonance imaging (MRI), and brain metabolism measured by positron emission tomography (PET).